 Be sure that the site for your fully online course is available for students to access by the start of the term.

-New live Etudes course sites are automatically published when they are set up.
-This means that enrolled students have access to the course site starting from the Thursday before the quarter starts.
+New live Etudes course sites are unpublished when they are set up initially.
 If the course site is un-published before the quarter starts, faculty need to remember to publish it again before the quarter begins.
 Be sure to un-publish your course site after the quarter ends.

 To publish or unpublish an Etudes course site: